MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     A web browser tab will open and prompt you to sign into Azure.
 Do so, and then close the browser tab and return to Visual Studio Code.

-    > **Tip**: If you have multiple subscriptions, you'll need to ensure that you are working in the one that contains your cognitive services resource.
+    > **Tip**: If you have multiple subscriptions, you'll need to ensure that you are working in the one that contains your Azure AI services resource.
 Use this command to         determine your current subscription - its unique ID is the **id** value in the JSON that gets returned.

     > **Warning**: If you are getting a certificate verfication failure for `az login`, try waiting a few minutes and trying again.
     >